CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 !!!
 Note
     Register data processing is subject to several limitations.
-In this case, the SD Desktop computing environment might not suit your needs, or the software needed for data analysis might not be available as a default program.
 Therefore, we recommend contacting us at servicedesk@csc.fi (subject: sensitive data) before applying for a data permit to verify if the service matches your needs.

 To access and analyse register data via the SD Desktop service: